t1oluwani/StudyAI/README.md

 # TODO
 - transcript show up after link is presesd
 - check for file
+- undo the data > str > ast > data to just data > data "server.py and transcriptionService.js"
 - Use transcript for prompt
 - Function for responding to chat
 - Frontend stuff, make looks nnice
-- undo the data > str > ast > data to just data > data "server.py and transcriptionService.js"
 - errors show on frontend (console.logs basically)
 - add loading states
 - Transcript displayed as clickable to timestamp
 - Animation (responses look like they are typed out, speed varying)
 - Add drag and drop functionality
+- route pages instead of stacked on top of each other
 - Create verbose READme and link with openapi documentation

 # TODEBUG